 In April, we compared protests for and against gun control after the shooting in Parkland, FL and the massive protests that followed.
 While there were a few large protests for gun rights, advocates for greater gun control overwhelmingly outnumbered those against based on the number of protests and attendees.
 Given changes to the country's policies and enforcement priorities with respect to immigration over the last year and a half, we decided to take a closer look at immigration protest trends across the country.

-The map below shows protests for and against immigration in the United States based on local news reports since January 20, 2017.
+The map below shows protests for and against immigration in the United States based on local news reports between January 20, 2017 and January 31, 2021.
 Each marker's size represents the relative number of attendees at an event, and events with fewer than 900 attendees are shown with the smallest marker.
 Blue markers indicate events in support of immigration; yellow markers indicate the opposite.